 - 1. There are striking inequalities in health in the EU, especially between the 'old' and the 'new' EU.
 They are visible not only in life expectancy but also in healthy life expectancy.
 We must create tools for quality of life convergence, with healthcare leading the way. - 2.
-We propose establishing European Healthcare Standard.
-The standards will focus on healthcare investment in Member States (both non-relative and per capita), their resources (number of nurses, doctors, hospitals per capita), and quality of service.
+We propose establishing a European Healthcare Standard.
+The standards will focus on healthcare investment in member states (both non-relative and per capita), their resources (number of nurses, doctors, hospitals per capita), and quality of service.
 We will direct funds from the EU budget to support countries that struggle to reach those standards. - 3.
 We will also reform the pharmaceutical sector.
 Current patent law benefits corporations rather than people.
 We will allow patents only on production methods, not substances.
 Instead of funding just the initial stages of R&D, the EU will engage in the full process, including implementation.
-The patents will then end up in the European Citizens' Fund. - Third, we will create the European Disease Control Centre, focused on fighting diseases for which there are vaccines, as well as improving readiness for new diseases that will appear in the course of climate change.
+The patents will then end up in the European Citizens' Fund. - 4.
+Third, we will invest greater resources in the European Centre for Disease Prevention and Control, in order to guarantee access to vaccines and prepare for the arrival of new diseases that will appear in the course of climate change.